 - Mix in 1/4 cup chopped cilantro.

-- FOR THE DRESSING: In a separate bowl add lime juice, vinegar, salt, pepper, mayonnaise, and sweetener.
+- In a separate bowl add lime juice, vinegar, salt, pepper, mayonnaise, and sweetener.

 - Whisk the dressing together well.